WyattSP/Remote-Air-Quality-Station/README.md

 **Work in Progress**

- Remote PM 2.5 SDS011 air quality station with temperature and humidity.
+Remote PM 2.5 SDS011 air quality station with temperature, pressure, and humidity.
+Two versions can be run, one while using the Raspberry Pi Touch Display, and the other while running a headless Raspberry Pi.

 ## Hardware